MicrosoftDocs/azure-docs/articles/app-service-web/app-service-web-get-started-2.md

 ## Receive alerts for your app

 Now that your app is autoscaling, what happens when it reaches the maximum instance count (2) and CPU is above desired utilization (80%)?
-You can set up an alert (see [Receive alert notifications](../azure-portal/insights-receive-alert-notifications.md) for more information) to inform you of this situation so you can further scale up/out your app, for example.
+You can set up an alert (further reading at [Receive alert notifications](../azure-portal/insights-receive-alert-notifications.md)) to inform you of this situation so you can further scale up/out your app, for example.
 Let's quickly set up an alert for this scenario.

 1. In the portal blade of your app, click **Tools** > **Alerts**.